Gifts of every size are vitally important to us.

 As the COVID-19 pandemic made larger in-person gatherings impossible, the project team switched to using webinars and zoom meetings to support the community resilience committees.
 The committees were able to continue to meet in small groups throughout a series of huge challenges including the pandemic; protests, unrest, and unfortunately, intergroup violence following assassination of a prominent ethnic Oromo activist; and escalations of violent conflict over governance of Ethiopia’s Tigray region.
 The local committees adapted their approach to the pandemic by holding dialogues and discussions on TV among locally influential voices for peace—and this brought ideas of intergroup cooperation and violence prevention to a broader audience.

 In December 2020, in line with local COVID-19 guidelines, the project team was able to hold a third in-person forum for participants from all three project cities.
-At the time, two of three Community Resilience Committees had successfully registered as Ethiopian NGOs.
-At the third forum, participants collaboratively assessed current challenges, developed strategies together to foster resilience to violence, and created short- and medium-turn action plans in each of the three cities that were meant to continue beyond the project’s close.
+Participants collaboratively assessed current challenges, developed strategies together to foster resilience to violence, and created short- and medium-turn action plans in each of the three cities.

 Karuna Center was invited to develop this program by the U.S. Embassy in Ethiopia, based on the success of Karuna Center’s previous work during the democratic transition in Nepal.